 Store in the fridge until further use.

-The chocolate liqueur can be kept for some days because it doesn't include eggs, and it does use sterilized milk, so follow the best before the date of the milk and the whipped cream.
+The chocolate liqueur can be kept for some days because it doesn't include eggs, and it does use sterilized milk, so follow the best-before date of the milk and the whipped cream.

 Video